 Much like theme, allegory can add depth and complexity to your work, as well as help readers see the world in a new way.
-Let’s explore some types of allegories, examples of allegories, and how to use allegory to strengthen your own writing.
+Let’s explore some types of allegories, examples of allegory, and how to use this device to strengthen your own writing.

-In an allegory, two stories are being told at the same time: the surface story that we see at face value, populated by characters from the author’s imagination in an entirely fictitious world; and a second, deeper understory that conveys the message the author is really trying to send.
+One of these stories will be made up of literal interpretations that we see at face value, populated by people and creatures from the author’s imagination in an entirely fictitious world; beneath it, a second, deeper story conveys the underlying message the author is really trying to send.

-Sometimes these understories will teach their readers something about history, morality, or the world they’re living in.
-This parallel of two dual stories progressing side by side is what makes allegorical stories so powerful.
-By using made-up characters, places, and problems as a vessel for a meaningful conversation about the world we live in, the author can craft a story with a very real truth behind it and affect a real change.
+Sometimes these understories will teach their readers complex ideas about history, morality, or the world they’re living in.
+This parallel of two dual narratives progressing side by side is what makes allegorical stories so powerful.
+By using made-up people, places, and problems as a vessel for a meaningful conversation about the world we live in, the author can write a book with a very real truth behind it and affect a real change.

 Why do we use allegory in our writing?

 In fiction, allegory allows the writer to tell two different, related stories at once.
-Allegory allows us to teach our readers about important events and ideas in a way they might not have otherwise grasped.
+Through them, we can teach our readers about important events and ideas in a way they might not have otherwise grasped.
 Writers use allegory along with their own experiences and understanding to change the world for the better.
-Allegory can help us understand the mistakes we have made in the past, the mistakes we’re still making in the future, and how we can look at them in a new light to do better in the future.
+It can help us understand the mistakes we have made in the past, and how we can look at them in a new light to do better in the future.

 Allegory vs. symbolism